zpaolo11x/Arcadeflow/README.md

 ## Displays Menu #

 Arcadeflow sports a customizable Displays Menu.
 You can have it as a single list with just text, or you can let Arcadeflow add a system logo based on the Display name.
 Arcadeflow can categorize displays in groups automatically (Arcade, Console, Computer, Handheld, Pinball, Other), but if you want to force one display in a category, just add "#arcade", "#console" etc to the Display name.
 You can also enable artwork from the menu-art folder.
 You can also force positioning a layout at the top putting "!" at the beginning of the name.
+Displays menu is categorised, but if you add #MENU at the end od a display name, it will show in the main menu with categories and not in the submenus.

 ## Search and Multifilter #